 Soften up a purple 'do with rose gold ombré tips and natural roots that keep things fairly low-maintenance as far as grow-in is concerned.

 Kate Hudson's take on the trend involves adding a subtle rosy tint to her traditional beachy blonde 'do.
-This is an understated but fun way to incorporate the trendy color, as this looks more like a sheer wash than an all-out dye job.
+This is an understated but fun way to incorporate the trendy color, as it looks more like a sheer wash than an all-out dye job.